Skip to main content

 5

-Once meatballs and pasta are done, heat a large pan over medium-high heat.
+• Once meatballs and pasta are done, heat a large, preferably ovenproof, pan over medium-high heat.
 Stir in marinara, remaining Tuscan Heat Spice, ½ cup reserved pasta cooking water (¾ cup for 4 servings), 1 tsp sugar (2 tsp for 4), and salt (we used ½ tsp; 1 tsp for 4).
-Bring to a simmer and cook until slightly thickened, 3-4 minutes.
-Remove from heat; stir in 1 TBSP butter (2 TBSP for 4).
+Bring to a simmer and cook until slightly thickened, 3-4 minutes. • Remove from heat; stir in 1 TBSP butter (2 TBSP for 4) until melted.
 Season generously with salt and pepper.

 6

-Stir rigatoni and meatballs into sauce.
+• Stir drained rigatoni and meatballs into pan with sauce.
 If needed, stir in more reserved pasta cooking water a splash at a time until everything is thoroughly coated in sauce.
 (TIP: If your pan isn’t ovenproof, transfer mixture now to a 9-by-13-inch baking dish.)
-Top pasta with Parmesan, reserved mozzarella, and panko mixture.
-Broil until panko is golden brown and cheese has melted, 1-2 minutes.
-Let cool slightly; serve.
+Top pasta with Parmesan, reserved mozzarella, and panko mixture. • Broil until panko is golden brown and cheese melts, 1-2 minutes.
+TIP: Watch carefully to avoid burning. • Let cool slightly, then serve.